Feasible region

 In many problems, the feasible set reflects a constraint that one or more variables must be non-negative.
 In pure integer programming problems, the feasible set is the set of integers (or some subset thereof).
 In linear programming problems, the feasible set is a convex polytope: a region in multidimensional space whose boundaries are formed by hyperplanes and whose corners are vertices.

 Constraint satisfaction is the process of finding a point in the feasible region.

 Convex feasible set

 A convex feasible set is one in which a line segment connecting any two feasible points goes through only other feasible points, and not through any points outside the feasible set.
-Convex feasible sets arise in many types of problems, including linear programming problems, and they are of particular interest because, if the problem has a convex objective function that is to be maximized, it will generally be easier to solve in the presence of a convex feasible set and any local optimum will also be a global optimum.
+Convex feasible sets arise in many types of problems, including linear programming problems, and they are of particular interest because, if the problem has a convex objective function that is to be minimized, it will generally be easier to solve in the presence of a convex feasible set and any local optimum will also be a global optimum.